Policy

 - If the individual providing the services is a non-resident alien, SYS 238, Payments to Foreign Nationals must be followed.

-- IRS W-9 form should be completed before work starts, unless an emergency exists.
-In case of emergency, the W-9 should be completed as soon as practical.
+- An active supplier record should be established in the UW System financial record system before work starts, unless an emergency exists.
+In case of emergency, the supplier record should be completed as soon as practical.

 - If the cost of the services is $600.00 or more and the provider is not a corporation (or an LLC treated as a corporation), then an IRS Form 1099 must be filed by the institution.

-- System personnel should consult with their institutional purchasing departments to determine if institutional, system-wide or statewide contracts exist for particular contracted services.
+- System personnel must consult with their institutional purchasing departments before engaging prospective independent contractors to determine if institutional, system-wide or statewide contracts can provide for the required services.

 C. Academic Support Services